melatran/graphql-playlist/builiding-app-notes.md

 - fields are attributes and a function()
 - {} used for objects
 - use fields as a function to overcome reference type errors when there are multiple objects
+- `GraphQLID` allows user to enter int or string to return data

 ## Root Queries
 - in rootquery, fields doesn't need to be wrapped up in a function because the order doesn't matter